By Dynasty Young

 But instead of locating the students who had threatened me, school leaders targeted me again, suspending me from school for trying to prevent the attack that I had told them I feared, and later expelling me.

 For months, I wasn’t sure if I would be able to get my life back on track, but with the help of my mom and attorneys from the National Center for Lesbian Rights, I’ve enrolled into a charter school that’s not associated with Indianapolis Public Schools.
-I also filed a lawsuit against my former school so that other LGBT youth will not be left to face daily harassment and abuse alone, without support or protection from the adults around them.
+I also filed a lawsuit against my former school so that other LGBTQ youth will not be left to face daily harassment and abuse alone, without support or protection from the adults around them.